stuartellis/sve-personal-website/content/articles/mise-en-place.md

 ## mise and Python Virtual Environments

-You should use a project tool like [uv](https://docs.astral.sh/uv/), [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io) to develop your projects.
+You should use a project tool to develop your Python projects, such [uv](https://docs.astral.sh/uv/) or [Poetry](https://python-poetry.org/).
 These manage Python virtual environments for you.

 If you are not using a project tool, you can use your version manager to handle Python virtual environments.
 Support for creating and switching between virtual environments is [built-in to mise](https://mise.jdx.dev/lang/python.html#automatic-virtualenv-activation).